RN to NP Programs

-- Courses are online but some campus visits may be required depending on specialization
+- Courses are online but some campus visits may be required depending on the specialization

-- Clinical hours to be arranged with an approved preceptor
+- Clinical hours are to be arranged with an approved preceptor

 - Online programs may be subject to state authorization requirements; check to see if your state qualifies